IBM-Blockchain-Starter-Kit/api-bootstrap/README.md

 # REST API Scaffold for use in Blockchain Starter Kit

 This repository provides the scaffolding code for a Fabric client application that uses Node.js as its runtime.
-Development teams are encouraged to fork/clone this repository as use it as the starting codebase for their own blockchain projects.
+Development teams are encouraged to fork/clone this repository and use it as the starting codebase for their own blockchain projects.
 Please note that this application uses the new [fabric-network](https://www.npmjs.com/package/fabric-network) package.
 Changes to default config files and values need to be made in order to hook up to **your** Fabric network to this application.

 ## Table of contents